matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - The compiler knows that the throw can throw only an IOException or SQLException.
 - Thus method can be declared as thrown IOException, SQLException rather than throws Exception.

-### The try-witch-resources statement
+### The try-witch-resources statement.

-- :star: What is resource: Java 7 introduced the `java.lang.AutoCloseable` interface to allow classes to be managed using try-with-resources statement.
+- :star: What is resource, Java 7 introduced the `java.lang.AutoCloseable` interface to allow classes to be managed using try-with-resources statement.
-- **Instances of classes that implement AutoCloseable are referred to as resources.**
+- :star: **Instances of classes that implement AutoCloseable are referred to as resources.**
 - These typically need to be disposed of in a timely fashion rather than relying on the GC to dispose them.
 - The AutoCloseable interface defines a single method.